By Dr. Mercola

 - Laundry detergent, in small amounts, comes in contact with your skin via your clothes.

 In 2004, a six-month study was done about personal care product use.1 More than 10,000 body care product ingredients were evaluated, involving 2,300 participants.

 One of the findings was that the average adult uses nine personal care products each day, containing 126 different chemicals.
 The study also found that more than 250,000 women, and one out of every 100 men, use an average of 15 products daily.

 Are these products as safe as the labels would have you to believe?
 With the sheer multitude of chemicals out there, it would be impossible to cover them all in one report.
 But I have covered most of the significant players, and you can find those articles using the search engine at the top of this page.

 This report will focus on a compound called sodium lauryl/laureth sulfate (SLS/SLES), a very common chemical used throughout the cosmetic industry.
 A great deal of misinformation, myth, and rumor surround SLS/SLES, and I would like to discuss what is really known about this chemical and its potential risk to you.

 What You Put ON Your Skin Can Be More Dangerous Than What You Eat

-Putting chemicals on your skin or scalp may actually be worse than eating them.
+Putting chemicals on your skin or scalp, such as getting a hair dye, may actually be worse than eating them.
 When you eat something, the enzymes in your saliva and stomach help to break it down and flush it out of your body.
 However, when you put these chemicals on your skin, they are absorbed straight into your bloodstream without filtering of any kind, going directly to your delicate organs.

 Many of the same poisons that pollute your environment are also lurking in the jars and bottles that line your bathroom shelves.
 We all risk becoming a toxic waste dump from the products we use, the foods we eat, and the environment in which we live.